inkyblackness/ss-specs/media/moviChunks.md

 Video frames are compressed in two variants, for low and high resolution.

 Frames are either "full" frames, which set all pixels in the buffer, typically at a scene change.
-Other frames are "delta" frames, which re-use (most) of the previous pixel in the buffer.
-This re-use is done by writing/using the palete index 0x00.
+Other frames are "delta" frames, which re-use (most of) the previous pixel in the buffer.
+This re-use is done by writing/using the palete index 0x00, which is meant to be transparent.

 ##### Low-resolution Video